 As a result of the complex modernization program of the Petromidia refinery and the increase of the processing capacity to more than 5 million tons/year ended in 2012, the Group registered a series of operational and financial records.

-Read more about the financial and operational results in the 1st semester 2020.
+Read more about the financial and operational results in 2020.

 Rompetrol Rafinare managed in 2019 to maintain a positive trend in terms of operational results, with record values for processed raw materials, fuel production and sales on the domestic market.